 Each portfolio manager's compensation consists of (i) a base salary, (ii) a year-end bonus and (iii) awards of equity ("Equity Interests") in Polen Capital, including direct Equity Interests and/or phantom Equity Interests, entitling each portfolio manager to a proportionate year-end distribution of Polen Capital's net profits.
 Polen Capital's compensation strategy is to provide reasonable base salaries commensurate with an individual's responsibility and provide performance bonus awards.
-Total compensation of the portfolio managers is not related to the Global Select, International Fund or Small Company Fund's performance.
+Total compensation of the portfolio managers is not related to the Global Select Fund's, International Fund's or Small Company Fund's performance.